QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. ~~Consider a particle in a box with finite, rather than infinite walls.
 What about the case where two boxes are separated by a barrier?~~ (Project Claimed)

-1. Consider a quartic potential, which is a model for a double-well (a simplified model for a chemical reaction and for electron transfer).
+1. ~~Consider a quartic potential, which is a model for a double-well (a simplified model for a chemical reaction and for electron transfer)~~ (Project Claimed).

 1. Solve, numerically, the wavefunction for the proton in the malonaldehyde molecule, which is a model for tunelling effects in hydrogen bonding.